JeffyCN/libv4l-rkmpp/README.md

 1. There're a lot of chromium related hacks in it, might not work for other apps.

-   For proper decoding usage, there's a [ffmpeg solution](https://github.com/JeffyCN/FFmpeg) with a few extra buffer copies.

 ## FAQ

 1. MPP reports errors?